kiboschool/course-c4s-writing/src/communicating-for-success/planning-structuring/assignment-2-internship-cover-letter.md

 1) Identify an internship opportunity you might want to apply for in the future.
 2) Review the job requirements and write a cover letter to apply for the position.

-**Tip:** To find internship job posting try googling "[Company Name] undergraduate internship application".
+**Tip:** To find internship job postings try googling "[Company Name] undergraduate internship application".

 ### Planning Questions